Baking Diary – log 18 – 26.11.2012

 And here is banana walnut quick bread.

 I did not taste any of these because I am still on a low-carb diet. :( How torturing can it be?
 Working in an ice cream cake kitchen, studying baking, and not being able to eat anything related to these two (sobbing) :( Anyway I know it is for the best, since I still have my lab mice (oops, voluntary testers) with good tongues (trained by my endless baking in Finland) that are more than willing to try them for me, LOL. :) Thank you dears!

 In the next post, I will write the last part in this Butter Cake series, to compare between the Creaming and Two-Stage Method, see them side by side to find the differences in results, as well as what is the condition and how to converted between these two wonderful method.

-Big bonus: these methods will be both demonstrated in real-time using Mr. Bear All-Time Top 1 dessert: My Yellow Butter Cake recipe. :) I assure you with one fact that I never fail to impress my guy with this cake, so do come back for more!
+Big bonus: these methods will be both demonstrated in real-time using my favorite Yellow Butter Cake recipe. :) I assure you with one fact that I never fail to impress with this cake, so do come back for more!